USPTO Examiner HIRT ERIN E - Art Unit 1617

 Executive Summary

-Examiner HIRT, ERIN E works in Art Unit 1617 and has examined 95 patent applications in our dataset.
-With an allowance rate of 84.2%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 34 months.
+Examiner HIRT, ERIN E works in Art Unit 1617 and has examined 27 patent applications in our dataset.
+With an allowance rate of 48.1%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 54 months.

 Allowance Patterns

-Examiner HIRT, ERIN E's allowance rate of 84.2% places them in the 54% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner HIRT, ERIN E's allowance rate of 48.1% places them in the 11% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns